robertsglow/IBM-HR-Analytics-Project/README.md

 7. **Years at Company**

 Here, values in the dataset were numeric and it looked like i was not going to get any meaningful information from it.
-So i decided to use a Column from Example function,which turned the before column into a meaningful information and in turn add text values to corroborate the previous information and i also gave it a new Column name.
+So i decided to use a Column from Example function,which turned the before column into  meaningful information and in turn i added text values to corroborate the previous information and i also gave it a new Column name.
+The Column from Example function works like a flashfill, once a value is true it automatically recognizes other values and it fills it down. see below:point down:

 Years at company                         | Service years